holdenlee/holdenlee.github.io/posts/Bite-sized writing for powerful thinking.md

 * Write down concise articulation of what makes something good.
 I recommend the following exercise for creative writing: take some books you really like.
 Think about and write down what makes them *interesting* and *different*.
 (For example, for Lord of the Rings: It's not a story about an ambitious person setting out to find treasure, but a story about a non-ambitious person (Hobbit) setting out to destroy treasure (the ring).)
 * Creative writing: go back and forth between exploratory writing (unstructured) and outlining (structured).
 See [here]( http://www.writingexcuses.com/2017/05/28/12-22-hybrid-outlining-and-discovery-writing/).
 Kazuo Ishiguro talks about "bottling up" in his [interview](https://holdenlee.wordpress.com/2014/02/18/kazuo-ishiguro-on-writing/).
 * It's useful to write down summaries/notes of many things, like conversations and people (Farley file).
-* How do you remember a story for storytelling (or other oral presentation)a Imagine it as a scene (like a visual index card).
+* How do you remember a story for storytelling (or other oral presentation)?
+Imagine it as a scene (like a visual index card).

 One thing to consider doing is to start a blog!
 I'm happy to help you set it up.